 (B) the shepherding ministry of the eldership is one in which all benefit from the presence of women.

-There was clearly a plurality of leadership (possibly within each house church, but certainly within a city) and a plurality of leadership bodies.
+There was clearly a plurality of leadership (probably within each house church, but certainly within a city) and a plurality of leadership bodies.
 There may have been three clearly defined groups (elders, overseers, and deacons), with the groups having overlapping functions.
 The overseer may have been an elder who had a significant span of authority.
-The difficulty with precise interpretation was that leadership was changing and adapting even as the church was changing and adapting.
+The difficulty with precise interpretation was that leadership was continually changing and adapting even as the church was continually changing and adapting.